 I was astonished and I whispered, “You’re saying that Jack was real?”
 We were whispering by this point because Katie wanted this discussion as private as possible.
 She seemed almost paranoid about it.
 “Yes,” she replied, but then continued, “there was a real person that Jack represents.
 Although it wasn’t his normal line of work, his true passion was art and he was working as an artist on his way home.”
 At this point I wasn’t exactly sure how I felt about her story, or even her.
 I’ve always been a good judge of people and it has served me well.
 In Katie’s case, I could feel her sincerity as she told the story and I really wanted to believe her.
 So I just ordered us another wine, hopefully our last, sat back and listened.

 After the wine showed up, Katie took a sip and continued, “I guess the place to start is the beginning and not get too confused by jumping around.”
 I nodded in agreement and after sipping her wine again Katie started.
 “Rose was born in England in 1895.”
 I immediately interrupted her with, “That makes her only 17 when she went on the Titanic!”
 Katie nodded and replied, “And she had just turned 17 when she boarded the Titanic.
-Her ticket was 2nd class, by the way, not 1st.
+Her ticket was 2nd class, by the way, not first.
 I don’t know what age she used when she bought the ticket.
 I don’t think that she ever told us.
 She had told Jack, though, that she was 19 and never told him the truth.
 He was 24, and she didn’t want to scare him off.”
 The look of amazement on my face made her pause and smile.

 Starting again, Katie said “Rose was an only child.
 Her family was not rich, but they weren’t poor either.
 Her father, Connor, was some kind of shop owner, but I’m not sure what kind.
 I’m not even sure that Rose ever really knew since she was so young.
 She absolutely adored her father.
 Now, don’t get me wrong, she loved her mother, but it was her father that created most of her positive childhood memories.
 When Rose was 9 or 10, her father gave her a really nice necklace for her birthday.
 It wasn’t extremely expensive, but it was very expensive for him.
 Anyway, he showed her a secret compartment behind one of the jewels that could be used as a locket.
 She even managed to get a small picture of her father put into it later.”